Is it ever OK to take a harmful job in order to do more good? An in-depth analysis

 Which jobs might get ruled out?

 We made some guesses at jobs that involve causing a significant amount of negative impact.
-These jobs are probably ruled out since the negatives are too great compared to the benefits, even if you donate.
+In these jobs, the negatives are likely too great compared to the benefits, even if you donate.
 Some might also be morally impermissible for non-consequentialist reasons.

 Should you go into a harmful industry in order to make it better?